Significant-Gravitas/AutoGPT/docs/content/server/setup.md

 ### Checking if the server is running

 You can check if the server is running by visiting [http://localhost:3000](http://localhost:3000) in your browser.

+### Notes:
+By default the daemons for different services run on the following ports:

+Execution Manager Daemon: 8002
+Execution Scheduler Daemon: 8003
+Rest Server Daemon: 8004